-Each class may have a circle time and/or PSHCE (personal, social, health, and citizenship education) where children are encouraged to discuss issues and raise awareness of problems.
-These issues may also be raised in class assemblies in Key Stage 2.
-It is hoped that any child who is worried about any aspect of school could talk with either a friend or a teacher if they were not confident to talk in a circle time lesson.
-The Learning Mentors are always available to talk to a child and/or listen.
-Learning Mentors may do work with both victims and perpetrators as required.
+Each class has PSHE lessons (personal, social, health education) where children are encouraged to discuss issues and raise awareness of problems.
+It is expected that any child who is worried about any aspect of school could talk with either a friend or a teacher if they were not confident to talk in a lesson.
+The pastoral team is also available to talk to a child and/or listen.
+Staff may do work with both victims and perpetrators as required.

 The Annual Parent Survey gives parents a chance to say if they feel there are any bullying issues and/or behaviour problems.
-Where a child's details are supplied, a member of the leadership team will respond to any comments.
+Where a child's details are supplied, a member of the leadership team and/ or pastoral team will respond to any comments.

-Parents should, in the first instance, report any potential bullying incident to the appropriate class teacher who will investigate their concerns, record on school systems and contact the family within 5 school days.
+Parents should, in the first instance, report any potential bullying incident to the appropriate class teacher who will investigate their concerns, record on school systems and contact the family within 2 school days.